Mohamed Sayed Saber Abdelaziz

 - Songs

-- Translator of cooperation protocols between the university and 11 local and international institution
+- Translator of cooperation protocols between the university and 11 local and international institutions

-v A Demonstrator at the Department of English, Faculty of Arts, Beni-Suef University – 2019
+v Demonstrator at the Department of English, Faculty of Arts, Beni-Suef University – 2019

 v General English Language Mentor at Beni-Suef’s Judges’ Club – 2023

-v A Translation Team Member at Center for Languages and Translation, Beni-Suef University since 2024:
+v Translation Team Member at Center for Languages and Translation, Beni-Suef University - 2024:

-v A Teaching Assistant at the Department of English, Faculty of Arts, Beni-Suef University - 2025
+v Assistant Lecturer at the Department of English, Faculty of Arts, Beni-Suef University - 2025

 Master Title